signumfraud/signumfraud/README.md

 - I’m interested in lazyness.
 - I’m currently learning programming.
 - I’m looking to collaborate on philosophy.
-- How to reach me ...
 - Pronouns: I am.
-- Fun fact: I am *NOT* interpreting dreams.
+- Fun fact: I am interpreting *AI* dreams.

 <!---
 signumfraud/signumfraud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.